rustwasm/twiggy/guide/src/contributing/testing.md

 To automatically update all test expectations, you can run the tests with the `TWIGGY_UPDATE_TEST_EXPECTATIONS=1` environment variable set.
 Make sure that you look at the changes before committing them, and that they match your intentions!

+TIP: You can use `git add -p` to examine individual hunks when staging changes before committing!